yext/search-headless-react/README.md

 ## Respond to State Updates with `useSearchState`

-`useSearchState` reads a value from the `AnswersHeadless` state and subscribes to updates.
+`useSearchState` reads a value from the `SearchHeadless` state and subscribes to updates.

 ```tsx
 import { useSearchState } from '@yext/search-headless-react';